brvc-org/AEIOU/README.md

-# AEIOU
+# ÆIOU
-ÆIOU (Artificial Intelligence Ethics Institute of the United States)
+Artificial Intelligence Ethics Institute of the United States